Our Genealogical Helper for Slate ...

 The official website for State of West Virginia: www.wv.gov/

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Slate.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Slate
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Slate

 Our distance measurements begin at a specific point in Slate.
 The point that we are using is located at these GPS coordinates - Latitude: 39.1358, Longitude: -81.4464 [Map].